-Everyone can grow herbs at home!
-Gardening doesn’t have to mean a garden!
-Even if you live in a tiny sixth-floor flat, you’ll still have a windowsill allowing you to grow herbs indoors.
+Growing herbs indoors can be done by anyone!
+Gardening doesn’t have to mean a garden.
+Even if you live in a tiny sixth-floor flat, you’ll still have a windowsill allowing you to grow herbs inside.

-Follow our advice and you’ll soon be enjoying the fruits of your indoor herb gardening!
+Follow our step by step guides and you’ll soon be enjoying the fruits of your indoor herb gardening:-

 - Pots of 3″ diameter are a good size for the first sowing with about 3 seeds per pot.